Frequently asked questions about the baumbad irrigation bag

 or simply download:

-Push the water hose (max.
-10 cm diameter) deep into the opening of the tree bath.
+2. Push the water hose (max.
+10 cm diameter) deep into the opening of the irrigation bag (alternatively: “insert”).

 play video

 A tree watering bag is the ideal watering aid for trees.
-The bag is wrapped around the trunk like a jacket, zipped shut and then filled with water.
-With this you save water, time, money and become a #treesavior.
+The bag is placed around the trunk like a jacket, zipped shut and then filled with water.
+The water escapes slowly and drop by drop through two small openings on the bottom of the bag, ensuring a long-lasting watering process.
+This saves you water, time, money and becomes a #tree saver.

 play video